 Some homeowners ask: what if I already paid for pre-development costs, such as architectural plans or permits, out-of-pocket?
 Thankfully CalHFA has thought of this scenario as well.
 Save the invoices and payment receipts for those costs.
 While CalHFA won’t reimburse homeowners directly, your principal loan balance can be lowered by that amount you paid out of pocket using the grant, effectively reimbursing you for these qualified expenses.

 6. Even if you don’t apply for the ADU grant program, an ADU can still be a great investment

 We talk to homeowners everyday, some of whom don’t fall within CalHFA’s income limits or who own a multi-family property (which do not qualify for the grant).
 Regardless of whether you qualify for the grant, ADUs, also known as granny flats, an ADU can be a great investment.
 Increasing your property value and offsetting your mortgage with rental payments using an ADU is one of the fastest ways to achieve financial security and freedom.
 Learn more by reading HOMEPLEX’s guides to housing solutions, paying off your mortgage, and homes to build ADUs.

-Would you like a free evaluation to determine your ADU potential?
+Would you like to determine your ADU potential?